 Bit.ly - a website that helps you shorten your weblinks to more memorable lengths which are also better for Twitter when you have a finite number of text characters to get your message across.
-It can also help you track how many times your link has been clicked on compared to others you might have sent out, so you can see what links are most useful to people or what type of information they are most enjoying eg do they prefer links to video content or booking information?
+It can also help you track how many times your link has been clicked on, comparing them to others you send out so you can see what links are most useful to people or what type of information they are most enjoying.
+Eg do they prefer links to video content or booking information?

 Google Analytics - if you have a website it is worth connecting it to Google analytics so you can see how many visitors you have, what pages and content they are looking at, where they are from and what time of day or of the week they visit.

 Facebook and YouTube have inbuilt analytics systems.
-As they are owned by Google, the YouTube analytics are very similar to Google Analytics for a website.
+As it is owned by Google, YouTube analytics are very similar to Google Analytics for a website.
 Facebook can tell you a lot of information about who likes you - for example their interests, where they're from and when the best time is for you to post.

-Google Alerts - you can set these up for any subject - you might want to set them up for your activity so you can be alerted when someone writes or mentions your work, which will be useful to find new channels to promote yourself through or reviews you might not otherwise have found.
+Google Alerts - you can set these up for any subject but you might want to set them up for your activity so you can be alerted when someone writes about or mentions your work.
+This can help you to find new channels to promote yourself through, or reviews you might not otherwise have found.